ShrideviBharne/Human_Activity_Recog-/Updates.md

 ### **15th January**
 - **Model Development**:
-  - Selected Random Forest Classifier for activity classification.
+  - Selected logistic Regression for activity classification.
   - Implemented a training pipeline:
     - Trained the model on `X_train` and `y_train`.
     - Tuned hyperparameters for optimal performance.